Middle Fork For ATV Riding

 While ATV riding the Middle Fork, each all-terrain-vehicle is required to display a State Of New Mexico registration permit sticker.
 This includes both residents and non-residents.
 Residents can obtain a registration permit sticker from any Motor Vehicle Division Field Office.
 Non-residents can obtain a New Mexico ATV registration permit sticker online or by calling the Departement of Game and Fish at (505) 476-8000.
 Make sure to have a sticker displayed before ATV riding the Middle Fork.

 Overall, Middle Fork is the 15th most popular ATV riding trail of all 16 ATV trails in New Mexico.
-Several of the better atv trails are nearby Middle Fork including Red River OHV Area, 4th Of July Canyon, Garrapate Ridge, Goose Lake, Largo Lake and Cerro Negro.
+Several of the better atv trails are nearby Middle Fork including Red River OHV Area, 4th Of July Canyon, Garrapate Ridge, Cerro Negro, Goose Lake and Largo Lake.